Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

-# Flashing an Image to RPI
+# Flash an image to RPI

 This topic describes how to flash Tizen on SD card with or without IoT Setup Manager and setting up Raspberry Pi 3 or 4.